GISCODE/arcgis-python-api2022/CONTRIBUTING.md

 # Adding new sample notebooks

 Do you have a notebook that shows off functionality of the API?
 Do you want to see that notebook released with the next version of the ArcGIS API for Python?
+We welcome your notebooks and workflows as it will benefit a large audience.
+Please expect your pull request to go through a proper a peer review before being accepted.
 * Create a new notebook, make sure it runs consistently on its own on a few systems
     * Make sure the notebook filename is in an `all_lowercase_underscore_delimiter_convention.ipynb`
 * Make a copy of the `dev_site_next_release` branch on your local fork